What is Bee in the City?

 Although the project received initial funding from Manchester City Council, companies in the private sector further supported the project through sponsorship packages.

 The money from the purchase of these sponsorship packages goes towards covering the cost of manufacturing the sculpture, paying the artists who decorate the sculptures, and the entire event infrastructure, operations and logistics for putting the sculptures on the streets, and all Bee in the City associated events.

-After that, the Bees will take centre stage at a glittering Auction in October 2018 to leave a lasting legacy for various local charitable causes via The Lord Mayor’s We Love MCR Charity.
+After that, the Bees took centre stage at a glittering Auction in October 2018 to leave a lasting legacy for various local charitable causes via The Lord Mayor’s We Love MCR Charity.

-This is to protect the value of the Bee in the City sculptures that will be auctioned to help raise funds for the Lord Mayor of Manchester’s We Love MCR Charity.
-To register your interest in the auction, please fill in this form.
+This is to protect the value of the Bee in the City sculptures that were auctioned to help raise funds for the Lord Mayor of Manchester’s We Love MCR Charity.

 Was Bee in the City a fundraising event?